Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides

-In this letter, we have presented signatures of higher-order topology driven by double band inversion in both the $\mathcal{I}$-symmetric and -broken phases of MoTe$_2$ and WTe$_2$.
-In $\beta$-MoTe$_2$, we observe that when SOC is neglected, a pair of nodal lines with nontrivial monopole charge lies at the Fermi energy.
-Though the effects of SOC cannot be neglected in this material, other centrosymmetric materials with lighter atoms and double band inversion are likely to also exhibit MNLs~\cite{YoungkukMonopole}.
-When the effects of SOC are taken into account, $\beta$-MoTe$_2$ develops a direct gap with the inversion eigenvalues of a HOTI.
+In this letter, we have demonstrated higher-order topology in both $\beta$- and $\gamma$-XTe$_2$.
+When SOC is neglected in $\beta$-MoTe$_2$, we observe a pair of MNLs at $E_{F}$.
+While SOC cannot be neglected in $\beta$-MoTe$_2$, other centrosymmetric materials with lighter atoms and DBI are likely to also exhibit MNLs~\cite{YoungkukMonopole}.
+When the effects of SOC are incorporated, $\beta$-MoTe$_2$ develops a direct gap with the parity eigenvalues of a HOTI.
 Though $\beta$-MoTe$_2$ is in fact metallic, and thus does not host the projected hinge gap required to observe its characteristic helical hinge modes~\cite{HOTIBismuth}, it is possible that a TMD with more favorable band dispersion could be engineered by intercalation or chemical substitution.
-Finally, we also observe that the gapless noncentrosymmetric $\gamma$ phases of MoTe$_2$ and WTe$_2$ exhibit the same large topological surface arcs as $\beta$-MoTe$_2$, resolving an outstanding puzzle in TMDs, and presenting {\blue a new venue for the exploration of higher-order topology in inversion-broken systems.}
+Finally, we observe that both $\gamma$-MoTe$_2$ and $\gamma$-WTe$_2$ exhibit the same large topological surface arcs as $\beta$-MoTe$_2$, resolving an outstanding puzzle in TMDs, and presenting a new venue for investigating non-symmetry-indicated higher-order topology.

 \onecolumngrid \begin{appendix}